kvmanohar22/img2imgGAN/README.md

 - [x] Residual Encoder
 - [ ] Multiple discriminators for `cVAE-GAN` and `cLR-GAN`
 - [ ] Inducing noise to all the layers of the generator
+- [ ] Train the model on rest of the datasets

 <a name='licence'></a>
 # License